menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Remsenburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Remsenburg is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Remsenburg who work in office and administrative support (16.02%), management occupations (14.32%), and sales jobs (11.46%).
+Unlike some towns, Remsenburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Remsenburg are a mix of both white- and blue-collar jobs.
+Overall, Remsenburg is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Remsenburg who work in management occupations (17.29%), office and administrative support (16.57%), and teaching (12.85%).

 Of important note, Remsenburg is also a town of artists.
 Remsenburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Remsenburg’s character.